centrifugal/centrifugo/README.md

 ### Highlights

 * Centrifugo is fast and capable to scale to millions of simultaneous connections
-* Simple integration with any application – works as separate service
+* Simple integration with any application – works as separate service, provides HTTP and GRPC API
-* Simple server API (HTTP or GRPC)
-* Client-side libraries for popular frontend environments
+* Client-side libraries for popular frontend environments – for both web and mobile development
-* JSON and binary Protobuf Websocket client protocol based on strict schema
+* JSON and binary Protobuf Websocket client protocol based on strict Protobuf schema
 * SockJS polyfill for web browsers without Websocket support
+* Unidirectional transport support without need in client libraries - use native APIs (SSE, Fetch, WebSocket, GRPC)
 * User authentication with JWT or over connection request proxy to configured HTTP endpoint
 * Proper connection management and expiration control
 * Various types of channels: private, user-limited